asibin/networktoolsapi/docs/index.rst

 All endpoints can be rate limited by specifying number of requests in ``settings.py``.

 Ratelimiting is also supported.
 Define ratelimiting in settings.py.
-ACL is supported through whitelist.
+ACL is supported through whitelist in settings.py.

 -----------------